35+ Best fiction books of all time with buy online links

 Buy The Dutch House by Ann Patchett

-15. Fleishman is in Trouble by Taffy Brodesser-Akner
+15. Fleishman is in Trouble fiction book by Taffy Brodesser-Akner

 Written by An American fiction novel writer Taffy Brodesser-Akner and published in 2019.
 The debut novel was published by Penguin Random House on 18 June 2019.
 It tells the story of a couple living a bitter divorce in Manhattan.
 Fleishman Is in Trouble deals with the themes of gender roles, marriage and divorce, online dating, midlife crises, and class anxiety.
 The novel mocks the affluent Manhattan professional class and its pretensions while embracing their anxieties, especially those relating to marriage and gender.